Historic Walking Tour

 By the time the Canadian Pacific Railway (CPR) reached Calgary in 1883, Edmonton had already been around for nearly a century.
-It was founded as a HBC trading fort in 1795 on the northern bank of the North Saskatchewan River, near where the Alberta Legislature is located today.
-To avoid flooding the fort was built on the steep banks overlooking the river.
-First Nations people and fur traders from all across the region came to the fort to trade, get supplies, and hear the latest news from the outside world.
-Fort Edmonton quickly made a name for itself as the primary fur trading hub of the entire region.
-Despite Fort Edmonton's primacy in what would become known as Alberta, the CPR decided to take a much more southerly route through the province, passing by Fort Calgary, which gave that city a crucial lead in the explosive population growth that followed the railway everywhere it went.
+It was initially founded as a HBC trading fort in 1795 near Fort Saskatchewan to the northeast, then moved to Rossdale Flats.
+After that site flooded in the 1840s, it was relocated just up the hill to the high banks overlooking the North Saskatchewan River, where the Alberta Legislature is located today.
+First Nations people and from across the region had congregated at this spot for centuries, and now they were joined by fur traders who came to exchange their goods, acquire supplies, and hear the latest news from the outside world.
+Fort Edmonton quickly made a name for itself as the primary trading hub of the entire region.
+Despite Fort Edmonton's dominance in what would become known as Alberta, the CPR decided to take a much more southerly route through the province, passing by Fort Calgary, which gave that city a crucial lead in the explosive population growth that followed the railway everywhere it went.
 Frustrated Edmontonians had to wait another eight years for a spur line to be built north from Calgary.xx1 Edmonton desperately needed a railroad; The journey from Calgary to Edmonton took a week, and was by all accounts a dusty, bumpy ordeal--and especially treacherous in the long winters.
 The geographic challenges that Albertans face today were magnified many times over in those days.
-Depending on the season, travellers on the remote highway could get trapped in bottomless morasses of mud, caught in white-out blizzards, or be parched with thirst under the relentless summer sun.
+Depending on the season, travellers on the remote highway could get trapped in seemingly bottomless morasses of mud, caught in white-out blizzards, or be parched with thirst under the relentless summer sun.
 The spur line would reduce the journey to Calgary to a single day, and allow people, supplies, and--of course--economic activity to flood into Edmonton.
-On March 28, 1891 the Edmonton Bulletin mourned the slow economy but noted that "with the opening of the railroad work in the spring there is no doubt that [goods] will be in good demand."xx2 Though Edmonton had much to offer, lack of transportation made exporting the potatoes, flour, and other goods produced here inconvenient in the extreme.
-When the railway finally opened to Strathcona it was a joyous occasion, even if it was just short of its ultimate goal across the river.
-Nevertheless Edmonton began to grow slowly reaching a population of 1,500 by 1897.
-Strathcona, as home to the train station, also grew to accommodate CPR employees and travellers, reaching 600 by the same year.xx3
+On March 28, 1891, the Edmonton Bulletin mourned the slow economy but noted that "with the opening of the railroad work in the spring there is no doubt that [goods] will be in good demand."xx2 Though Edmonton had much to offer, lack of transportation made exporting the potatoes, flour, and other goods produced here extremely inconvenient.
+The CPR was a profit making endeavour and they were ruthless in their desire to build the railway in a manner that was both cheap and sure to net them a tidy profit.
+Building a bridge over the North Saskatchewan River was sure to be expensive, and it just so happened the CPR owned most of the land on the south side of the river--that is, modern Strathcona.
+So it was decided that the officially named Calgary and Edmonton Railway would in reality be the Calgary and Strathcona, with the line terminating here on the south side of the river.
+That way the CPR could avoid the cost of a bridge and recoup some of their expenses by selling all the rural farmland around the new station, which they correctly predicted would become a town in its own right.
+Edmontonians who still had to ferry across the river to the new station were thrilled anyhow.
+When the railway finally opened to Strathcona it was a joyous occasion.
+Edmonton began to grow, reaching a population of 1,500 by 1897.xx3 Strathcona, as home to the train station, also grew to accommodate CPR employees and travellers, reaching 1,000 by 1899.xx4

 2. Launchpad to the Klondike

-In the 19th Century gold held an almost mystical sway over the minds of people, and stories of fortunes won by hardy prospectors in previous gold rushes in Australia, California, and British Columbia fuelled a lust for gold that made people drop whatever they were doing and cross the world to the site of the latest find.
+In the 19th Century, gold held an almost mystical sway over the minds of people, and stories of fortunes won by hardy prospectors in previous gold rushes in Australia, California, and British Columbia fuelled a lust for gold that made people drop whatever they were doing and cross the world to the site of the latest find.
 When news of the latest--and one of the greatest--gold finds filtered out of the Yukon in August 1896, there was no shortage of takers.
 Few had any conception of the remoteness of the Yukon, and few cared.
-They flocked from every continent to Canada, and from there many rode the railway to the very last stop to the north.
-This was Strathcona.
-"Latest news from the Yukon," the Edmonton Bulletin wrote in 1897 "confirms the wildest reports that have been circulated as to the richness of the Klondike gold fields; but with that news comes the stories of shortage of food and the information that transport of supplies has ceased for the season."xx3 Many gold hunters would read the first part of that dispatch and ignored the second.
-Over the next couple years Strathcona's streets filled with adventurers preparing to make their way north.
+They flocked from every continent to Canada, and from there, many rode the railway to the very last stop to the north: Strathcona.
+"Latest news from the Yukon," the Edmonton Bulletin wrote in 1897 "confirms the wildest reports that have been circulated as to the richness of the Klondike gold fields; but with that news comes the stories of shortage of food and the information that transport of supplies has ceased for the season."xx3 Many gold hunters would read the first part of that dispatch and ignore the second.
+Over the next couple years, Strathcona's streets filled with adventurers preparing to make their way north.
 The North West Mounted Police (forerunner of the RCMP) were appalled at the hordes of ill-prepared and inexperienced miners eagerly rushing to the Yukon's inhospitable Arctic environment.
 They enforced regulations ensuring that everyone leaving Strathcona must do so with a sufficient quantity of supplies survive the 2,000 kilometre journey.
-This meant that many of the estimated 25,000 miners who departed Strathcona had to buy all their supplies here, and hotels and general stores sprang up all over the community servicing the prospectors as they prepared for the arduous journey.xx1 This was a welcome shot in the arm to a local economy that had been languishing through the global depression of the 1890s.xx4 Few of those afflicted with gold fever would ever find what they were looking for in the Yukon.
-Most would spend their savings simply reaching the place.
-Many died in the attempt.
-But the Gold Rush left a lasting legacy here: While Edmonton had been a long-time destination for fur traders, Strathcona cemented the area's reputation as the 'Gateway to the North'.
+This meant that many of the estimated 25,000 miners who departed Strathcona had to buy all of their supplies here, and hotels and general stores sprang up all over the community servicing the prospectors as they prepared for the arduous journey.xx1 This was a welcome shot in the arm to a local economy that had been languishing through the global depression of the 1890s.xx4 Few of those afflicted with gold fever would ever find what they were looking for in the Yukon.
+Most would spend their savings simply reaching the place and many died during the journey to the Klondike.
+The Gold Rush left a lasting legacy here: While Edmonton had been a long-time destination for fur traders, Strathcona cemented the area's reputation as the 'Gateway to the North'.
 Xx5

 3. The Farmers